 “In the late nineteenth century, the paintings, lithographs, and etchings of Thomas Moran were largely responsible for publicizing the natural wonders of the American West.
 Employing the coloristic style of the English painter J.M.W.
 Turner, Moran sought to capture the spiritual essence rather than the literal truth of what were to become eight national parks and monuments.
 To Moran, as to others, the landscape of the West was uniquely American.

-(Burke, Doreen Bolger, American Paintings in the Metropolitan Museum of Art, Vol. III, A Catalogue of Works by Art and Artists Born between 1846 and 1864, 1980).
+(Doreen Bolger Burke, American Paintings in the Metropolitan Museum of Art: A Catalogue of Works by Art and Artists Born between 1846 and 1864, New York, 1980, vol. III).

 Addison Gallery of American Art, Andover, MA